 Reclaim disk space by archiving files

-Over time, Helix Server can accumulate many revisions of files.
+Over time, Helix Core Server can accumulate many revisions of files.
 Some files might be from projects that are no longer active.
 Therefore, you might want to reclaim the disk space.
 One way is by transferring those versioned files into an archive depotClosed A special depot into which versioned files (also known as archive files) can be transferred..
 Archive depots free up disk space by moving files that are rarely accessed to bulk storage.

 Compare the advantages of using an archive depot and p4 archive to the p4 delete and p4 obliterate commands: